mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 The input parameters are the following:

-* **Email account** – email account consisting of incoming email configuration.
+* **Email account** – email account consisting of incoming email configuration
-* **onNewEmailReceivedMicroflow** – a callback microflow that will be triggered when new email (List) is received from the server, You can process the list per your need.
+* **onNewEmailReceivedMicroflow** – a callback microflow that will be triggered when new email (List) is received from the server.
+You can process the list per your need.
 Make sure you have list of **Email_Connector.EmailMessage** as a parameter to this microflow.
-Refer to the sample microflow **Sample_OCH_EmailFetchMicroflow**
+Refer to the sample microflow **Sample_OCH_EmailFetchMicroflow**.

 {{% alert color="warning" %}}
-When duplicating this microflow, do not change input parameters’ name and data type.
+When duplicating this microflow, do not change the input parameter name and data type.
+{{% /alert %}}

+{{% alert color="info" %}}
+Callback microflows are not meant to be called directly, like on a button click, but are used by other microflows or Java actions to trigger events.
 {{% /alert %}}

 * **onSubscriptionStateChangedMicroflow** – a microflow that will be triggered when subscription state is changed state can any of the following: